 Placing prophecy in proper categories can help minimize confusion when studying the Bible.
-Some of the major and minor categories of prophecy are below.
+Some of the major and minor prophetic categories are below.

 Those concerning Israel as a united nation.

 Prophecies about the House of Israel (sometimes referred to as the lost tribes of Israel) or Judah

 Individual Israelite tribes (e.g. the tribe of Dan)

 Those involving Individual nations or peoples.